Bunkerschild/LSCamoflash/README.md

 - **Automatic recovery:** A script (`services.sh`) checks the state of the partitions every 30 seconds and ensures that necessary files are automatically restored after formatting.

 **Note:** Avoid restarting the camera within 1 minute after formatting to ensure automatic recovery.
 If this happens, the required files can be manually copied to the first partition.

-## Notes on Motor Control

-Motor control is currently only compatible with older versions of the 1080p Indoor PTZ camera.
-The control option is only displayed in the web interface if the connected camera supports this function.

 ## Planned Improvements